dark-byte/ReachInbox-Email-Response/README.md

      - Authenticate your Google account via the OAuth consent screen.
      - Grant the necessary permissions for email access.

-   - **Login with Outlook**:
-     - Click the "Login with Outlook" button (if implemented).
-     - Authenticate your Outlook account via the OAuth consent screen.
-     - Grant the necessary permissions for email access.

 2. **Enable Auto-Reply**